corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/packaging/_index.md

 Any attempt by CPK code to perform one of the operations above will cause an `AccessControlException` to be thrown.

 Note that these permission restrictions are in addition to any permission restrictions that the bundle imposes on itself via the local permissions mechanism described in section 50.11 of the [OSGi specification](http://docs.osgi.org/download/r8/osgi.core-8.0.0.pdf).

+## Deploying a Corda Packages

+To deploy a Corda Package, see XXX.